seacode/gmacs/examples/smbkc_18/doc/smbkc.md

    up-weighted by $\lambda^\text{ADFG}=$ 2.

-Note that SSC convention would label these (item 3 above) as model 16.0 (the model used last year).
-Since so few models are presented here, for simplicity model 16.0 is labeled "reference" and for the others, the naming convention above was used to make it easier to remember the main characteristic of the model configuration.
+Note that SSC convention would label these (item 3 above) as model 16.0 (the model first developed in that year).
+Since only a few models are presented here, for simplicity we labeled model 16.0 as "reference" and for the others, we used the  simple naming convention presented above.

 ## Results

 ### a.
 Sensitivity to new data
-Results for scenarios are provided with comparisons to the 2016 model and sensitivity new data are shown in Figures
+Results for scenarios are provided with comparisons to the 2017 model and sensitivity new data are shown in Figures
 \ref{fig:surv1} and \ref{fig:surv2} with recruitment and spawning biomass shown in Figures \ref{fig:rec1} and \ref{fig:ssb1}, respectively.
- The fits to survey CPUEs and spawning biomass show that the addition of new data results in more of a decline than in the 2016 assessment, especially with the addition of the pot survey.
-The model with all new data is henceforth referred to as the "reference model."
+ The fits to survey CPUEs and spawning biomass show that the addition of new data results in more of a decline than in the 2017 assessment, especially with the addition of the pot survey.

 ### b.
 Alternative NMFS bottom-trawl survey index
 Results comparing model fits between the "VAST" spatio-temporal index and the reference case show different time-series